tommyvn/brxy/README.md

                kubectl run example.com
 ```

-Once the application is running a micro-proxy called  node  collects the request and hands it to the example.com app
+Once the application is running a micro-proxy called brxy.node collects the request and hands it to the example.com app
 ```
                                            somewhere in your kube
                                               cluster...